‘Why no striker?’ – ‘patience’ needed at Chelsea

 After the draw with Fulham, the Chelsea boss himself pointed to their opponents as a sign of what a side can become when they are given time to develop.

 "Fulham have been together a while," he told BBC Sport.
-"We're a different stage of that - players coming back from injury and new players.
+"We're at a different stage of that - players coming back from injury and new players.

-"We needed time to settle everything down.
+"We need time to settle everything down.
 We were missing the connection, fluidity and confidence that comes from knowing each other."

 'Potter needs time' but should he be doing better?